DarshitB/valuetechBacknd/steps_to_follow.md

 # to create migration
-npx knex migrate:make 004_create_activity_log_schema
+npx knex migrate:make 00_create_bank_branch_schema

 # to run migration
-npx knex migrate:latest
+npx knex migrate:latest   # use package.json

-knex migrate:latest --env production
+knex migrate:latest --env production # use package.json

 # to rollback to all the migration
 npx knex migrate:rollback --all